godot-rust/book/src/toolchain/export-android.md

 # Export to Android

-Exporting with gdext for Godot requires some of the same pieces that are required for building Godot from source.
+Exporting with godot-rust for Godot requires some of the same pieces that are required for building Godot from source.
 Specifically, the Android SDK Command Line Tools and JDK 17 as mentioned in Godot's documentation [here](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_for_android.html#requirements).